-If you want to learn more about the essential oils we use and recommend, read this essential oils blog post, email us at cathy at fabulessly frugal dot com!
+If you want to learn more about the essential oils we use and recommend, read this essential oils blog post, and email us at cathy at fabulessly frugal dot com!

-Coloring Your DIY Peppermint Sugar Scrub:
+Coloring Your Candy Cane Sugar Scrub

 Split the sugar mixture in half so you can have two colors.
 There are lots of different ways to color the sugar for the candy cane layered look.
 You can add 1 or 2 drops of red food coloring for a nice pink color.